Product Guide

 Choosing the Right Value for Your Brand

 • Match your brand personality.
-A law firm or financial advisor might use 0-4px for a serious, trustworthy feel.
-A yoga instructor or children's brand might use 16-24px for warmth and approachability.
+A law firm might use 0--4px for a serious feel; a yoga instructor might use 16--24px for warmth.

 • Consider your content type.
-Pages with lots of structured data (pricing tables, comparison grids) often benefit from lower radius values that maintain clear edges.
-Pages focused on lifestyle imagery and storytelling can embrace higher values.
+Structured data (pricing tables, grids) benefits from lower values.
+Lifestyle imagery and storytelling can embrace higher values.

 • Stay consistent.
-The global radius setting ensures consistency, which is one of its biggest strengths.
-Resist the urge to wish for different radii on different elements -- the unified look is more professional than a mix of shapes.
+The global setting ensures consistency -- that unified look is more professional than a mix of shapes.

-• Preview with your actual content.
-The ideal radius depends on your specific combination of colors, fonts, images, and content.
-Always check the live preview with real content before committing.
+• Preview with real content.
+The ideal radius depends on your specific colors, fonts, and images.
+Always check the live preview.

 Pro Tip: Border radius interacts with your color choices.
-Rounded cards with soft pastel backgrounds feel completely different from rounded cards with bold, saturated backgrounds.
-If you change your colors significantly, revisit your border radius to make sure the combination still feels right.
+Rounded cards with soft pastels feel completely different from rounded cards with bold, saturated colors.
+If you change your colors significantly, revisit your radius to make sure the combo still feels right.

 Was this article helpful?